MarcusHoltz/marcusholtz.github.io/_posts/2025-04-11-tor-network-hidden-service-vanity-website-setup-with-docker.md

 You need sudo privs for:

+- tor_config/
-- tor_config/vanity_keys/
+  - vanity_keys/

-and
+  - client_credentials/ (if authentication enabled)

 - tor_data/
+  - hidden_service/
+    - authorized_clients/ (if authentication enabled)

-> Those directories store the keys that are used for your .onion address.
+> These directories store the keys for your .onion address and client authentication credentials.
 Kept safe from any normal user.

 #### A file: torrc